Sabrinas Organizing

 How to Freeze Homemade Gnocchi?

-After you let them dry for 1 hour, place them on a wax paper baking sheet (Affiliate Link) and freeze until hard.
+After you let them dry for 1 hour, place them on a wax paper baking sheet (affiliate) and freeze until hard.
 DO NOT LET THEM TOUCH EACH OTHER.
 Then, remove them and add them to a gallon bag.
 Add the frozen gnocchi directly into the boiling water when ready to cook.
 When they rise to the top, they will be finished.

 Yummy Homemade Gnocchi Recipe Reveal